p-vel/NG_project/README.md

 `myexec nPoints`

 with `nPoints` being an integer value egals to the size of a random set that will be convexhullised by our algorithms.
 The result of the benchmark will be displayed on the console.
+Taking `nPoints <= 1e7` works perfectly fine on our computers.

 If you simply wants to play with our **sandbox**, please enter